lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 # Pathfinding

-I made a `AStar` class, in it there's a couple of members which are the start value of the algorithm, so the start and end position, the openlist and closedlist, etc.
+I made an `AStar` class, in it there's a couple of members which are the start value of the algorithm, so the start and end position, the openlist and closedlist, etc.

-Then I have a "function" called `BuildNeighbors` its role is to gather in a vector all the neighbor position of a node, removing all those are out of the map bounds.
+Then I have a "function" called `BuildNeighbors` its role is to gather all the neighbor position of a node in a vector, removing all those are out of the map bounds.
 Then there is `FilterNeighbors` which removes the position that point to a wall or if a node with the same cost and position exists in the closedlist or openlist.

 `MakePath` is the final function that takes the final node when the algorithm has reached the end position and unroll all its parents and puts all the position in a vector.

-`MainLoop` is, well, the main loop, it takes the node with the least cost on the openlist, removes it from the list and find its neighbors using `BuildNeighbors`, filter them using `FilterNeighbors` and add them to the openlist, it then adds the least node to the closedlist and recurse, unless the least node position is equal to the end position, in which case it stops recursing and returns the result of `MakePath`.
+`MainLoop` is, well, the main loop, it takes the node with the least cost on the openlist, removes it from the list and find its neighbors using `BuildNeighbors`, filter them using `FilterNeighbors` and add them to the openlist.
+It then adds the least node to the closedlist and recurse, unless the least node position is equal to the end position, in which case it stops recursing and returns the result of `MakePath`.

 # Debugging

-Many times during the development, things refuse to work as intended, but I could not use a simple std::cout as I'm used to, because everything was at compile time.
+Many times during the development, things refused to work as intended, but I could not use a simple std::cout as I'm used to, because everything was at compile time.
 So I found a nice trick, you can force an "error" and hope that the compiler will throw you the information that you want.
 Here for example I want to know the content of a vector.

 {% highlight cpp %}
 using MyVector = Vector<Vec<0,0>,Vec<1,1>,Vec<2,2>,Vec<3,3>>;